Studiegids

 Students with an MSc specialisation Business Studies are admissible to a PhD programme in their MSc research field or in Business Studies.

-Note: the information in the Course and Examination Regulations (OER) 2023-2024, section 4.5.3. - stating that a big part of the courses of the minor Business Studies overlap with the courses of the specialisation and that by completing them succesfully in the minor, the specialisation courses can be replaced by other courses of Business Studies, the master BPS or of the Faculty of Sciences - is only correct for the minor Business Studies that was offered until the year 2020-2021.
-The new minor SBI (offered from 2021-2022 onwards) will not validate such an exchange.
+Note: the information in the Course and Examination Regulations (OER) 2023-2024, section 4.5.3. - stating that a big part of the courses of the former minor SBB overlap with the courses of the specialisation and that by completing them succesfully in the minor, the specialisation courses can be replaced by other courses of Business Studies, the master BPS or of the Faculty of Sciences - is only correct for the minor SBB that was offered until the year 2020-2021.
+The new minor SBI (offered from 2021-2022) will not validate such an exchange.

 For more information about the Business Studies specialisation go to the website.